JayceeB1/Klipper-Auto-Power-Off/README.md

 - Available in English and French
 - Compatible with all Moonraker power device types (GPIO, TP-Link Smartplug, Tasmota, Shelly, etc.)
 - Web interface focused: LCD menus have been removed for simplicity
+- **New** - Enhanced error handling and diagnostic capabilities
+- **New** - Improved network device support with robust connection testing
+- **New** - Type-safe implementation with structured exceptions

 ## Requirements